A new approach to deformation of C*-algebras via coactions: Deformation by twists

-which shows that the action only depends on $g$.
-It is then an easy exercise to check that this action is compatible with the right-translation action $\rt:G\car C_0(G)$ on the left and the diagonal action $\rt\otimes \alpha$ on the right. \end{proof}
+which shows that the action only depends on $g=q(\tig)$.
+It is then an easy exercise to check that this action is compatible with the right translation action $\rt:G\car C_0(G)$ on the left and the diagonal action $\rt\otimes \alpha$ on the right. \end{proof}